 One Body Too Many (October, 1944)

-Released in October, 1944: When a wealthy old man dies suddenly, all of the heirs gathered at his mansion waiting for their inheritance must survive the night to receive their money, with Bela Lugosi as the butler.
+Released in October, 1944: (running time 1 hour and 16min) When a wealthy old man dies suddenly, all of the heirs gathered at his mansion waiting for their inheritance must survive the night to receive their money, with Bela Lugosi as the butler.

 Directed by Frank McDonald

-The Actors: Jack Haley (Albert L. Tuttle), Jean Parker (Carol Dunlap), Bela Lugosi (Merkil), Blanche Yurka (Matthews), Lyle Talbot (Jim Davis), Douglas Fowley (Henry Rutherford), Fay Helm (Estelle Hopkins), Bernard Nedell (Attorney Morton Gellman), Lucien Littlefield (Kenneth Hopkins), Dorothy Granger (Mona Rutherford), Maxine Fife (Margaret Hopkins), William Edmunds (Professor Hilton), Lyle Latell (manager of Atlas Detective Agency), Ralph Peters (insurance agent), Bob Reeves (unknown).
+The Actors: Jack Haley (Albert L. Tuttle), Jean Parker (Carol Dunlap), Bela Lugosi (Merkil the butler), Blanche Yurka (Matthews the housekeeper), Lyle Talbot (Jim Davis, nephew), Douglas Fowley (Henry Rutherford), Fay Helm (Estelle Hopkins), Bernard Nedell (Attorney Morton Gellman), Lucien Littlefield (Kenneth Hopkins), Dorothy Granger (Mona Rutherford), Maxine Fife (Margaret Hopkins), William Edmunds (Professor Hilton), Lyle Latell (manager of Atlas Detective Agency), Ralph Peters (insurance agent), Bob Reeves (unknown)